|THE PAM ISLANDS||VITAL STATISTICS|

 Wait.
 Isn’t it “Fam”?

 The Pam Islands are marked on most maps as “Fam”, and Piaynemo is usually labelled “Penemu” or “Groot Fam”.
 These are foreign map makers’ mispronunciations of the local names for these islands.
-These tone-deaf renderings of the true names of their homes are the cause of some chagrin to the islands’ traditional owners, so we’re going to stick with the islands’ real names.
+These tone-deaf renderings of the true names of their homes are the cause of some chagrin to the islands’ traditional owners, so we’ve used the preferred local spelling here.

 Only basic supplies of the kind used by local people are available in village shops, so you’ll need to bring anything you regard as essential with you.